youurayy/laeh2/README.md

 Parameter explanation:

-* callback: in case of error return control to callback
+* `callback`: in case of error return control to callback
-* true: automatically check callback's err parameter and pass it directly to the parent callback if true
+* `true`: automatically check callback's err parameter and pass it directly to the parent callback if true
-* function: the asynchronously executed callback function to wrap
+* `function`: the asynchronously executed callback function to wrap

 ### 4. Optional Goodies